AlisCode/db_api/design/services.md

 The only kind of state they sould own is backend-specific configuration.
 They should be created and consumed immediately to be used at the creation of the application in order to mount routes on the app's server.

-The role of a service is to expose a repository by mouting the routes that it  provides (e.g. via its `routes()` implementation).
+The role of a service is to expose a repository by mouting the routes that it provides (via its `mount(m: Mounter, base: &str)` implementation).

 ## Implementation details